Green Day: 2003–2006: American Idiot and renewed success

-In the Summer and Fall of 2002, the band wrote and recorded material for an album tentatively titled Cigarettes and Valentines, set to release in August 2003.
-Dirnt said the album was written and recorded in six months, and the official track list consisted of 16 songs.
-He also said two or three additional songs were recorded and were something "worth chasing" after turning in the record.
-The band got together and thought the additional songs were really good.
-Instead of releasing Cigarettes and Valentines, the band decided to make an album with those additional songs, which led to the creation of American Idiot:

-Those are really good songs, but we got these over here, and we kinda felt like, should we put out these, and wait three or four years to put out these other songs and chase this thing that we kind of got going on over here?

-However, the band has stated multiple times that when the album was nearly finished, the master recordings were stolen from the studio.
-Instead of re-recording the stolen tracks, the band decided to abandon the entire project and start over, considering the taken material to be unrepresentative of the band's best work.
+In 2002, Green Day recorded an album tentatively titled Cigarettes and Valentines, set for release in August 2003.
+After the master recordings were stolen from the studio, Green Day decided to create a new album, American Idiot, feeling they could do better.

-It was then revealed that a band called The Network was signed to Armstrong's record label Adeline Records with little fanfare and information.
-After the band, who concealed their identities with masks and costumes, released an album called Money Money 2020 in September 2003, it was rumored that The Network was a Green Day side project, due to similarities in the bands' sounds.
+A band called the Network was signed to Armstrong's record label Adeline Records with little fanfare and information.
+After the band, who concealed their identities with masks and costumes, released an album called Money Money 2020 in September 2003, it was rumored that the Network was a Green Day side project, due to similarities in the bands' sounds.
 At the time, these rumors were not addressed by the band or Adeline Records, except for a statement on the Adeline website discussing an ongoing dispute between the two bands.
 The bands "feuded" via press releases and statements from Armstrong.
-Several journalists openly referred to the group as a Green Day side project, although it was not confirmed as such until 2013.
+Several journalists openly referred to the group as a Green Day side project, although this was not confirmed until 2013.